ironArray/Caterva2/SPECS.md

 ## Root data repository example

 You can find an example of a data root in the `root-example` folder.
-It contains 4 (small) datasets:
+It contains several datasets:

 - ``root-example/README.md``: A text file.